luna/luna-book/visual_representation.md

 # Visual representation

 Luna is a data processing language and like every language Luna provides a syntax.
 However, in contrast to majority of languages Luna has more than one syntax representation – visual and textual.
 This chapter describes the former – visual data flow graph.
+We have designed the visual representation to be

+While designing the visual representation we've put an enormous emphasis on productivity and ergonomics.
+Every element and every action was carefully designed to allow you express your thoughts easily, understand the results rapidly and clearly see all the data transformations.
+You have to learn how to "speak this language", however it's worth doing, even hardcore coders much prefer using Luna for building high-level data processing workflows than writing code.
+We are on a mission to constantly improve how you work with Luna, so your feedback and suggestions are very important to us.
+If you have any ideas related to how the visual representation works, [tell us about it](http://luna-lang.org/forum)!

+## Navigation

+Luna Visual Editor is a two dimensional canvas allowing you for fluid navigation so you can always focus on what is important at the moment.
+You can:
+* **pan** the view using two fingers drag gesture or the middle mouse button;
+* **zoom** the view using pinch gesture or the right mouse button;
+* **select nodes** by clicking them or using left mouse button to draw selection area starting from the background;
+* **dive into nodes** by double clicking them;
+* **view parent nodes** by double clicking on the background or using the breadcrumb controls on top of the Visual Editor.

 ## Nodes